dudintv/dudin.tv/content/articles/vizrt-script-1.md

 End Sub
 ```

-So, the initializing happens very rare and only when it need. ;)
+So, the initializing happens very rare and only when it needs. ;)

-The most popular callback function (event) is the event of render frame tick — ```OnExecPerField```.
-The function automatically are calling in each frame.
-Warning! _Do not accurate timer based on the OnExecPerField function._ Even in the best performance computer FPS isn't equal 50 always.
+The most popular callback function (event) in the event of render frame tick — ```OnExecPerField```.
+The function automatically is calling in each frame.
+Warning! _Do, not accurate timer based on the OnExecPerField function._ Even in the best performance computer, FPS isn't equal to 50 always.
 But for most common applications is enough. :)

-Example of using ```OnExecPerField```: there is 360 degreee rotation for some count frames (50 is about second).
+Example of using ```OnExecPerField```: there is 360 degrees rotation for some count frames (50 is about second).

 ```basic
 Dim angle As Double = 0